bitcoin-s/bitcoin-s/README.md

   - Serializers and deserializers for bitcoin data structures mentioned above
   - An implementation of Bitcoin's Script programming language
     - This passes all of the test cases found inside of script_tests.json on the Bitcoin Core repo
-    - Currently up to date through OP_CHECKLOCKTIMEVERIFY, OP_CHECKSEQUENCEVERIFY still needs to be implemented
+    - Currently up to date through OP_CHECKSEQUENCEVERIFY
   - 90% test coverage throughout the codebase to ensure high quality code.
   - Functions documented with Scaladocs for user friendliness